 - In otherwise good health

 This operation is performed on the neck to relieve pressure on one or more nerve roots or on the spinal cord.
 The cervical spine is reached through a small incision in the anterior (front) of the neck.
 If only one disc is to be removed, it will typically be a small horizontal incision in the crease of the skin.
 If the operation is more extensive, it may require a slanted or longer incision.
-After the soft tissues of the neck are separated, the intervertebral disc and bone spurs are removed.
-The space left between the vertebrae may be left open or filled with a small piece of bone or device through spinal fusion.
-In time, the vertebrae may fuse or join together.
+After the soft tissues of the neck are separated, the intervertebral disc and bone spurs are removed and the spinal cord and nerve roots are decompressed.
+The space left between the vertebrae is filled with a small piece of bone or device through spinal fusion.
+In time, the vertebrae will fuse or join together across that level.

-This procedure requires a small incision in the middle of the neck to remove the lamina (the back bony part of the vertebrae).
-Removal of the section(s) of bone is done to allow for of thickened ligament, bone spur formation or disc material that may be pushing on the spinal cord and/or nerve roots.
-The foramen, the passageway in the vertebrae through which the spinal nerve roots travel, may also be enlarged, to allow the nerves to pass through.
+This procedure requires a small incision in the middle of the back neck to remove the lamina.
+Removal of the bone is done to allow for removal of thickened ligament, bone spurs or disc material that may be pushing on the spinal cord and/or nerve roots.
+The foramen, the passageway in the vertebrae through which the spinal nerve roots travel, may also be enlarged to allow the nerves to pass through.
+Depending on the severity of the degeneration and amount of reconstruction required, the surgeon may determine that a posterior spinal fusion is needed in addition to the laminectomy to maintain proper spinal stability and alignment.
+This may reduce the risk of requiring future interventions at those levels.

 Although complications are fairly rare, as with any surgery, the following risks may be associated with cervical spine surgery: